 Depending on your vision, we bring the right team to make it happen.
 Our reputation amongst Europe’s tech community is well established so we can scale at a moment's notice and access exceptional talent otherwise unavailable to you.

-Martin is Managing Director at Hack&Craft.
+Martin is Managing Director at Hack and Craft.
 He ensures timely delivery of great software, makes numbers and details align properly and keeps the development teams on track.
-He engineered systems from self-scaling micro-service clouds over massively parallelised graph analytics engines up to payment systems, oauth enabled REST APIs, mobile apps and great MVVM-based frontends.
+He engineered systems from self-scaling micro-service clouds over massively parallelised graph analytics engines up to payment systems, oauth enabled REST APIs.
+Currently he dabbles in machine learning.
 Prior to Hack and Craft he joined Harry in founding the EU community crowd funding site friendfund.com.
 He worked at Rocket Internet as CTO, where he architected systems such as Billpay and the payment system in eDarling.
 Previous to that he was running development teams for multinationals, including Microsoft and BT from Beijing, China.
 Martin received his Masters in theoretical computer science from the Technische Universität Dresden.

 Jaka, our creative director, is responsible for look and feel, user interface and user experience of our products.
 He leads the design process from the first sketches to the final artwork and carefully oversees its implementation.
 His experience and deep understanding of all major mobile and web platforms enable him to predict what users intuitively expect from a product.
 This knowledge makes it possible to build beautifully simple interfaces by critically interrupting and synthesizing user feedback and UX tests.
 Before joining Harry and Martin at Hack and Craft he was developing corporate designs for a great variety of companies and brands as well as lay-outing everything from fashion magazines to scientific publications.
 Jaka has a degree in visual communication design from Academy of fine art and design at University in Ljubljana.